22940dev/hugo-frameview/content/projects.md

 * [Alfred Web Searches](https://github.com/nikitavoloboev/alfred-web-searches) - search through any website on the web (the websites searched for can be extended by community)

 ## Other projects
 [Here](https://nikitavoloboev.gitbooks.io/knowledge/content/sharing/sharing.html) you can find other things I have shared and made.
+And [here](https://nikitavoloboev.gitbooks.io/knowledge/content/working-on/working-on.html) is a more detailed overview of things I am working on **right now**.